soundslikeodd/package-banner/README.md

 A CLI and NPM library to generate a console banner with meaningful package.json information.

-Using a combination of [figlet.js](https://github.com/patorjk/figlet.js) and [boxen](https://github.com/sindresorhus/boxen) a banner is displayed to the console with package.json information.
+Using a combination of [figlet.js](https://github.com/patorjk/figlet.js) a banner is displayed to the console with package.json information.
 Inspired heavily by [asciiart-logo](https://github.com/tomi-vanek/asciiart-logo).

 Example packge banner output for this project with no custom configuration.